ssami/ml-infer/bento/README.md

 ValueError: Expected 2D array, got scalar array instead: array=<generator object DiabetesRegressor.predict.<locals>.<genexpr> at 0x7f0041854660>.
 Reshape your data either using array.reshape(-1, 1) if your data has a single feature or array.reshape(1, -1) if it contains a single sample.
 ```

 Why doesn't BentoML use Numpy inputs?
 Why Pandas Dataframe only?
 DFs are significantly heavier.
+Issue is open against BentoML
+right now to do exactly that.